Triple1996/syllendar-sprint2/README.md

 5. Brijesh

-    a) Implement Google OAut
+    - Implement Google OAuth
-    b) Pulled the information like name, email, and profile picture from the Google OAuth
+    - Pulled the information like name, email, and profile picture from the Google OAuth
-    c) Added Sign out Button
+    -  Added Sign out Button
-    d) Linting
+    -  Linting
       - minor Pylinting
       - majority of eslint